dhonus/jellyfin-tui/README.md

 The player has a cover image in the corner, courtesy of the [ratatui-image](https://github.com/benjajaja/ratatui-image) crate.
 Most modern terminals should support sixel graphics or equivalent.

-I'm enjoying the development of this project, so I'll continue to work on it.
-I'm open to suggestions and feature requests.

 ### Features
 - streams your music from Jellyfin
 - global search